 Cárdenas and House Democrats Stand with Families of Gun Violence and Call on Congress to Take Action

-WASHINGTON – U.S. Representative Tony Cárdenas(CA-29), along with Democratic Caucus Vice Chair Joseph Crowley (NY-14), U.S. Representative Louise Slaughter (NY-25), and U.S. Representative Norma Torres (CA-35), introduced today a new House Resolution in an effort to get Congress to take action following gun-related tragedies.
+WASHINGTON, DC – U.S. Representative Tony Cárdenas(CA-29), along with Democratic Caucus Vice Chair Joseph Crowley (NY-14), U.S. Representative Louise Slaughter (NY-25), and U.S. Representative Norma Torres (CA-35), introduced H.Res.694 in an effort to get Congress to take action following gun-related tragedies.
 The resolution would require that every moment of silence held in the House related to a tragedy involving gun violence is promptly followed by a committee hearing on the subject within ten legislative days.
 Today, there is no such policy in place.

 “Members of Congress have introduced dozens of bills to try to address the problem of gun violence, yet no meaningful action has taken place,” said Rep. Tony Cárdenas (D-CA).
 “This is not about taking away a citizen’s second amendment right to bear arms.
 By changing the rules, we are setting a new standard for Congress to act rather than merely stand in silence.”